EOxServer/eoxserver/documentation/users/operators.rst

 There is currently no way how to update registered EOxServer datasets from the command line.
-In case such an action would be needed it is recommended to de-register the existing dataset first (see :ref:`eoxs-deregister-ds` command) and register it again with the updated parameters (see :ref:`eoxs-register-ds` command).
+In case such an action would be needed it is recommended to de-register the existing dataset first (see :ref:`coverage-ds` command) and register it again with the updated parameters (see :ref:`coverage-ds` command).
 Special attention should be paid to linking of the *updated* dataset to all the container objects during the registration as this information is removed  by the de-registration.